lisannevvliet/ethical-food-checker-pwa/README.md

 - Install EJS (npm install ejs --save).
 - Update package.json and rename the HTML files to EJS.
 - Install and implement node-fetch (npm install node-fetch).

+## To-do
+Included are an explanation of client- server rendering, an activity diagram including the Service Worker and a list of enhancements to optimize the critical render path implemented your app.